Master of Arts in Counseling: Online

 How You Will Learn

 You’ll connect with peers, professors, and counseling professionals during collaborative, online classes.
-You will study key concepts with your peers, gaining diverse perspectives.
+You will study key concepts with your peers, gaining unique perspectives.
 Classes are taught by Northwestern University faculty, and the program encompasses 24 graduate-level courses, a 200-hour practicum, a 600-hour internship, and in-person immersions.
 Studying on the accelerated track, you will complete your education in 18 months.
 The traditional track takes two-and-a-half years to complete, and the part-time track takes three years to complete.

 Online Counseling Degree Curriculum